Smoking: Not Just Harmful to Your Lungs and Heart

 infertility, and problems during pregnancy and delivery

-at an earlier age; increased number of menopausal symptoms
+at an earlier age and an increased number of menopausal symptoms

 And Now for the Good News